LandRegistry/bg-dev-pack-redesign/app/apis/application-information/1.0/index.md

 - the priority of the application, `priority_timestamp`, once accepted
 - any errors that prevented application submission
 - any warnings that did not prevent submission but need to be addressed before a caseworker can process the application (otherwise a requisition may occur)
+- a list of correspondence records associated with the application including:
+  - Completion documents
+  - Cancellation documents
+  - Requsition documents

 This API can be used to get more information after receiving a notification indicating the application has changed.
 For information about which notifications will be available, visit the notifications section of the [Submit an application](/apis/submit-an-application) API page.